solaris-wm/solaris-engine/docs/source/system_overview.rst

 Camera
 ------

-The Camera Bot is the official Minecraft Java Client that runs headless.
+The Camera Bot is the official Minecraft Java Client that runs headlessly on an ``Xvfb`` virtual display.
+We enable GPU-accelerated graphics via ``vglrun -d "egl"``.
 It connects to the server and pairs up with the corresponding Controller Bot of that player, so that these two processes are logically a single player.
 Through the :ref:`Minecraft Server Plugin <minecraft-server-plugin>`, the camera bot, at all times, shares the first person perspective of its controller bot.
-It records the graphics using ``ffmpeg``, which ``SolarisEngine`` aligns with the actions in postprocessing to form a final episode.
-Both the controller and camera record at ``20`` FPS.
-The observations (video) produced by the camera have the dimensions of ``1280×720``.
+The Camera Bot captures graphics using ``ffmpeg`` with the ``-f x11grab`` option, which grabs the X11 virtual display.
+We enable NVENC hardware encoding via ``-c:v h264_nvenc``. ``SolarisEngine`` aligns the video and actions together in postprocessing to form a final episode.
+Both the controller (actions) and camera (video) bots record at ``20`` FPS.
+We save videos at ``1280×720``, though this is flexible.

 .. _minecraft-server-plugin: